johnbenedictyan/Craft-Cooking/notes.md

  1. Get a featured post list where a sql query is set to return a list of the top 5 highest viewed recipes.
 Put those on the main page.
  2. What is the relationship between users and reviews and recipes.
 One to many or many to many.

-## Messages that need to be flashed
- 1. User Creation Success/Error
- 2. Recipe Creation Success/Error
- 3. Recipe Editor Success/Error/Not the author error
- 4. Post delete success/error
- 5. User delete success/error
- 6. Update User details success/error/which one was updated

 # PROJECT LOGS:
 ## 4 May: